hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

  <img src="../img/NB_model_formula_betas.png" width="600">

-The coefficents are the estimates for the **log2 foldchanges** for each sample group **relative to the mean expression of all samples.** However, these estimates do not account for the large dispersion we observe with low read counts.
+The coefficents are the estimates for the **log2 foldchanges** for each sample group.
+However, these estimates do not account for the large dispersion we observe with low read counts.
 To avoid this, the **log2 fold changes calculated by the model need to be adjusted**.

 ### Shrunken log2 foldchanges (LFC)